mocdaniel/devopsdays-amsterdam-2023/slides.md

 # Use the right tool for the right job

-"Do I use a tool for one of its *core functionalities* or do I use it for something it can *also* do?"
+"Do I use a tool for its *core functionalities*?"

 ---
 transition: fade-out